bravoalpha79/MothRadar/README.md

 `web: gunicorn mothradar.wsgi:application`
 Save the file.

+12. Still in the root create a folder named "static".

-11. From env.py, copy the following environment variables and their values (without quotes!) into Heroku App Config Vars:
+13. From env.py, copy the following environment variables and their values (without quotes!) into Heroku App Config Vars:
 ```python
 SECRET_KEY
 EMAIL_ADDRESS